 LEAs offering a TK program must offer the program during the LEA's regular school year.
-The program may begin after the first day of the school year, however it must begin by January 31.
+The program may begin after the first day of the school year, however it must begin by January 31 (districts should be aware that starting TK programs later in the year may lower the TK annual average full-time equivalent (AAFTE) which will impact TK funding).
 The program must conclude by the end of the school year.

 Just as with regular kindergarten, LEAs must offer a full-day TK program.
 Based on individual student need, the LEA may allow a child to participate for less than full-time.
+However, apportionment funding is calculated based on weekly minutes, not annual hours.
+Pursuant to WAC 392-121-122(1), 1.0 FTE for all grades (including TK) is 27 hours and 45 minutes a week or 1,665 weekly minutes.
+Weekly minutes can include recess but mealtime must be excluded.